workergnome/ofxOscuino/README.md

 Introduction
 ------------
-This is a quick and dirty library for using the [Oscuino](http://cnmat.berkeley.edu/oscuino) library for [OSC](http://opensoundcontrol.org) on [Arduino](http://www.arduino.cc).
+This is a quick and dirty [OpenFrameworks](http://openframeworks.cc) addon for using the [Oscuino](http://cnmat.berkeley.edu/oscuino) library for [OSC](http://opensoundcontrol.org) on [Arduino](http://www.arduino.cc).
 It works as a bridge between the serial port and the UDP libraries.

 It does this by creating a SLIP bridge and sending the OSC messages over serial to the arduino.
 Any messages sent back will be converted back into OSC and sent over the UDP port back to the application.
 While this is certainly not the most efficient way to do so, it lets all the existing OpenFrameworks OSC stuff work out of the box.